moderndatacompany/dataos.info/docs/resources/lens/user_groups_and_data_policies.md

               - reader
   ```

-**Example:** In this example, user groups represent regional marketing teams.
+**Example 3:** In this example, user groups represent regional marketing teams.
 Each team should only see data related to the country they are running campaigns for.

 - The `usa` group represents the US marketing team and is intended to see only US-specific campaign and customer data.